ChickenSwimmer2020/Discordant/README.md

 Nothing **stays** in harmony

 # TODO:
-make a frontent for controls from `UserPrefs.hx` via a layerable abstract over FlxKey.
+- [ ] Make a frontent for controls from `UserPrefs.hx` via a layerable abstract over FlxKey.
+(ZSDev)
+- [ ] Compress levels into a single file which is more sophisticated than zip.
+(ZSDev)